Hodge theory of Kloosterman connections: L -functions

 In this final section, we pull everything together to prove Theorems \ref{thm:intro-k-odd} and \ref{thm:intro-k-even} from the introduction.
-To begin with, we compute the $\epsilon$-factors of the Galois representations $V_{k, \ell}$ and recall the particular case of a theorem of Patrikis and Taylor that we will use.
+We first compute the $\epsilon$-factors of the Galois representations $V_{k, \ell}$ and recall the particular case of the theorem of Patrikis and Taylor that will imply potential automorphy.